FestPackd tips

 Golden hour at Coachella is when the heat breaks, the light gets gorgeous, and the mid-card acts are playing to smaller, more dedicated crowds.
 This is consistently where the best performances happen.
 Artists still hungry enough to leave everything on stage.

-Watch one set from the back on purpose.
+Watch one set from farther back

 Veterans default to pushing up front.
 But some stages, especially the Outdoor Theatre, sound incredible from 100 yards back.
 You get the full visual of the production, room to actually dance, and a completely different energy than the pit.
 Try it once.

-The Yuma Tent is the move when you need a reset.
+Use Yuma when you need a reset

 Air-conditioned, dark, great sound system, consistently excellent DJs.
 When the main stages feel overwhelming or the heat is peaking, the Yuma is a perfect 45-minute detour.
 It's also where you'll find some of the best dance music of the weekend, and nobody will judge you for just standing there with your eyes closed.